iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 - CPU: 4 cores or more (8 cores recommended)
 - Memory: 8GB or more (16GB recommended)
 - Disk: 1TB or more (5TB HDD recommended)
-- Network: access to Internet with port tcp:30000-30002 opened
+- Network: access to Internet with port tcp: 30000 opened (If you want to enable rpc for node, please open port 30001, 30002)

 ## Prerequisites